-Welcome to the website of the Australian Mission to ASEAN.
-The Mission is responsible for advancing Australia’s interest with ASEAN and ASEAN-led processes.
+Welcome to the website of the Australian Mission to ASEAN!
+The Mission is responsible for advancing Australia’s interests with ASEAN.
 It was established in September 2013 in Jakarta, headquarters of the ASEAN Secretariat and the ASEAN Committee of Permanent Representatives.
-The Mission also has a sub-regional office in Bangkok.

-Australia has worked closely with ASEAN over the decades of its remarkable journey.
-Not just with its member states but with ASEAN as an institution.
-We collaborate closely on major ASEAN-led arrangements, such in the premier leaders’ forum – the East Asia Summit, in the regional security and defence ministers’ fora (the ASEAN Regional Forum, ARF and the ASEAN-Defence Ministers’ Meeting Plus), and of course on the trade and economic agenda.
+Australia has worked closely with ASEAN over the decades, since we became its first Dialogue Partner in 1974.
+We collaborate closely on major ASEAN-led arrangements, such as the region’s premier leaders’ forum (the East Asia Summit), in the regional foreign and defence ministers’ fora, (the ASEAN Regional Forum and the ASEAN-Defence Ministers’ Meeting Plus), and, of course, on the region’s trade and economic agenda.

-I hope you find this website useful for exploring the breadth and depth of Australia’s partnership with ASEAN, and in tracking its future growth.
+We hope you find this website useful for exploring the breadth and depth of Australia’s partnership with ASEAN.